 For a printable version of the RRI Facade Grant Application, print from the home page or contact RRI at 814-275-1718 or any Design Committee Member.
-Please return 2 copies of the completed form to: Redbank Renaissance, Inc., 209 Lafayette Street, New Bethlehem, PA 16242 or to the Design Committee Chair at P.O.
-Box 232, 468 Broad Street, New Bethlehem, PA 16242.
+Please return a copy of the completed form to: Redbank Renaissance, Inc., 209 Lafayette Street, New Bethlehem, PA 16242.